thegetty/quire-docs/content/resources/workshop.md

 - Developed, tested, and used by Getty
 - Free to use.
 No proprietary software or ongoing maintenance is required.
-- One set of files can produce multiple formats: web (primary version), PDF, e-book
+- One set of files can produce multiple formats
 - No pre-existing technical skills are necessary
-- We have a vibrant and diverse community of users available to provide assistance and inspiration
+- Vibrant and diverse community of users available to provide assistance and inspiration

 ## Quire Challenges